chipaudette/OpenAudio_ArduinoLibrary/readme.md

 27-Brought in synth_sin_cos_F32 and test example
 28-Brought in RadioNoiseBlanker_F32 and Example
 29-Created output_i2s_OA_F32.h and .cpp to have F32 input.
 Work in Progress, DO NOT USE.
-Set to .xxx
+Set to .xxx 30-Repaired Audio Mixers 4 & 8.
+These are adders, NOT RF DBM's---see Multiplier_F32.

 **Special Note 2***  2 July 2020 - Recently, the input and output I2S for F32 have been disabled as they had major hardware problems with
 Teensy 4.x.
 The previous output_i2s_f32 files supported variable sample rate and variable block size, but only